novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 > The very example of this tutorial is ... this website 😊 https://devops.novalagung.com/en/

-So, for every push happen to the upstream, Github Actions (CI/CD) trigger certain processes like compiling and generating the ebook, and then the result will be pushed to the `gh-pages` branch, so then it will publicly accessible.
+For every incoming push to the upstream, Github Actions (CI/CD) will trigger certain processes (like compiling and generating the ebook), then the result will be pushed to the `gh-pages` branch, make it publicly accessible.

 ---